venice1200/MiSTer_tty2oled/README.md

 Every loop the Corename is checked **but the data are sent only if the Corename has changed**.

 **Arduino**
-The Arduino receives the transfered Corename.
+The Arduino receives the transferred Corename.
 If the Corename is within a list of known Names the corresponding picture is shown.
 ![TGFX16](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/TGFX16.jpg?raw=true)